dikortis/LetsTalkETC/Episodes/Episode_15.md

-right way nice we can either this one of two approaches one is to design the language so that it is less expressive and and at the and that means that you can't do absolutely everything in that contract language but it's a hell of a lot easier to reason about what you are
+right way nice we can either this one of two approaches one is to design the language so that it is less expressive and at the and that means that you can't do absolutely everything in that contract language but it's a hell of a lot easier to reason about what you are